19 May 2021

 Ketamine is a preferred analgesic in the military

-“Ketamine is without a doubt the preferred analgesic on the battlefield, ” said CDR Radford during the TSNRP presentation.
+“Ketamine is without a doubt the preferred analgesic on the battlefield,” said CDR (Dr.) Radford during the TSNRP presentation.
 “It preserves respiratory status, treats severe pain, has a large safety window for dosing, is hemodynamically stable, and is now safe for traumatic brain injury (TBI).”

 More women in combat roles prompted the need for more research